 Inspire is a charity and social enterprise whose aim is wellbeing for all.
 They deliver mental health, learning/intellectual disability, autism, addiction and workplace wellbeing services across all of Ireland.

 LANTRA are committed to helping land-based and environmental businesses access the training, qualifications, skills and knowledge they need.

 Lifeline is the Northern Ireland crisis response helpline service for people who are experiencing distress or despair.

 The NFU Mutual Charitable Trust was set up in 1998 with the objectives of promoting and supporting charitable purposes in the areas of agriculture, rural development and insurance in the United Kingdom – including education, the relief of poverty, social welfare and research and any other charitable purposes.

 The North West Community Network is an independent alliance of community and voluntary organisations in the North West area of Northern Ireland.

 The Northern Area Community offers a community development service to it’s member groups and it covers the catchment area of Mid & East Antrim, Antrim & Newtownabbey and Causeway Coast & Glens Borough Councils.

 Omagh Forum for Rural Associations is the Rural Support Network for the Omagh District, providing development support to Community and Voluntary Groups.

-South Antrim Rural Network (SARN) provides community development support to rural communities within Antrim and Newtownabbey Borough Council and Mid and East Antrim Borough Council areas.
+South Antrim Community Network (SARN) provides community development support to rural communities within Antrim and Newtownabbey Borough Council and Mid and East Antrim Borough Council areas.

 The Armagh Down and Antrim (TADA) Rural Support Network provides support tailored to meet the needs of local rural communities in the Armagh, Down and Antrim areas.